daleghent/phd2-wiki/BuildingPHD2OnWindows.md

 ```

 > _Extra Info_ wxWidgets sources are downloaded as a zip file.
 You should stick with the 3.0.4 release used in the current PHD2 build.
-On the wxWidgets site, go to the downloads page, then select ‘releases’ at the upper left to find the earlier release package you need.
+On the wxWidgets site, go to the downloads page and find the correct release.
+If you don't see it there, go to the home page for wxWidgets and look in the 'News' paragraphs.
 Once it’s downloaded, extract into a location you want.

 > Then set the WXWIN environment variable as follows:  suppose you’ve installed wxWidgets in a folder c:\dev\CPP\_Libs\wxWidgets-3.0.4\.
 Then the environment variable should look like this: